 - Comes with unpleasant smell

 6. Zoo Med Tag Mopani Wood

 Fish tank owners definitely opt for driftwood aquascape that is safe, a great décor and something that their marine friends will love.
 If you give this product a try, you won’t be disappointed.
 This is ideal for terrariums and all sorts of fish tanks.
 As you can see, it comes with elegant two color African hardwood.

-As compared to other types of driftwoods, this one is deemed as the densest and the hardest.
+As compared to other types of driftwood, this one is deemed as the densest and the hardest.
 It is not prone to disintegration and it is capable of sinking at once.
-This comes with impressive look, its lighter colored bark and the dark brown color that comes with enticing knots makes it a wonderful decoration to any aquarium.
+This comes with impressive look, its lighter-colored bark and the dark brown color that comes with enticing knots make it a wonderful decoration to any aquarium.
 It is very affordable; hence, if you have a limited budget for driftwood, this product makes a wise choice for you to consider.

 7. Koyal Wholesale Grapewood Branch